redis-developer/redisbloom-moby-dick/README.md

 await client.connect();
 ```

-Next, we clean up after any previous run by deleting the Redis keys for each of the four different data types... putting these in a `Promise.all` causes Node Redis to TODO what?
+Next, we clean up after any previous run by deleting the Redis keys for each of the four different data types.

 ```javascript
 const REDIS_SET_KEY = "mobydick:words:set"